 Our common stock had not been publicly traded prior to our initial public offering, which was completed in October 2006, and an active trading market may not develop or be sustained.
 We have never declared or paid any cash dividends on our capital stock, and we currently intend to retain all available funds and any future earnings to support operations and finance the growth and development of our business and do not intend to pay cash dividends on our common stock for the foreseeable future.
+Furthermore, our amended loan and security agreement with Silicon Valley Bank, Oxford Finance Corporation and GE Business Financial Services Inc. restricts our ability to pay cash dividends.
 Therefore, investors will have to rely on appreciation in our stock price and a liquid trading market in order to achieve a gain on their investment.
 The market prices for securities of biotechnology and pharmaceutical companies have historically been highly volatile, and the market has from time to time experienced significant price and volume fluctuations that are unrelated to the operating performance of particular companies.
-Since our initial public offering in October 2006 through March 31, 2007, the trading prices for our common stock ranged from a high of \$16.92 to a low of \$8.25.
+Since our initial public offering in October 2006 through April 30, 2008, the trading prices for our common stock ranged from a high of \$18.55 to a low of \$4.84.